Eligibility Requirements

 Easement purchase offers must meet the following requirements to be considered.

-1. The property must be located in Hampshire County
+1. The property offered for easement must be located in Hampshire County.

-2. The property is able to be developed, according to federal, state, and local regulations.
-A Confirmation letter from the County Planner is required.
+5. The property offered for easement is able to be developed, according to federal, state, and local regulations.
+Confirmation letter from the County Planning Office required.

-3. The property owner is willing to sign a two-year option agreement, binding the land owner to sell the conservation easement to the Hampshire County Farmland Protection Board if the agreed-upon funds are raised within two years to purchase the easement.
+6. The property owner is willing to sign a purchase agreement, once funded and appraised, binding the landowner to sell the conservation easement to the Hampshire County Farmland Protection Board.
+(See attachments.
+Conservation Easement Purchase Agreement)

-4. No commercial or industrial structures are located on the parcel other than limited agricultural and home-based business buildings
+7. No commercial or industrial structures are located on the parcel other than limited agricultural and home-based business buildings.

-5. Clear title to the property is established
+8. Clear title to the property is established or subordinated.

-6. The property is free of any developmental oil or gas leases or mineral extraction leases.
-(Non-developmental oil or gas leases may be permitted but only when a lease is intact or mineral rights are severed prior to the easement closing.)
+10. The property is free of any developmental oil or gas leases or mineral extraction leases.
+(Non-developmental oil or gas leases may be permitted-subject to approval.)

-9. The application is signed by the property owners and turned in on or before the deadline. (late applications cannot be accepted for the current round of funding but may be considered for other future rounds)
+13. The application is signed by the property owners and turned in on or before the deadline. (late applications cannot be accepted for the current round of funding, but may be considered for future rounds)

-10. The application clearly states an offering price that is equal to or less than the HCFPB’s current cap of $1,800 per acre.
+14. The application clearly states an offering price that is equal to or less than the HCFPB’s current rate cap of $2,100 per acre.
+(Offering price cap amounts are evaluated yearly, based on conservation easement values and market prices.